MASWorks/X-MAS/README.md

     }
 ```

-2. To see if the codebase is executable (e.g., vanilla, cot, agentverse)
+2. To see if the codebase is executable (e.g., vanilla)
 ```
-python X-MAS-Design/inference_X-MAS.py --method_name <method_name> --debug
+python X-MAS-Design/inference_X-MAS.py --method_name vanilla --debug
 ```

-3. To inference on a dataset/several datasets(The output_path will be "./results/")
+3. To inference on a dataset/several datasets (the outputs will be saved under "./X-MAS-Design/results/")
 ```
-# Step 1: build the test dataset
+# Inference on the whole dataset (Parallel)
-python datasets/build_test_dataset.py --dataset_name <dataset_name>
+python X-MAS-Design/inference_X-MAS.py --method_name <method_name> --test_dataset_name <dataset_name>

-# Step 2 (Sequential): Inference on the whole dataset
+# Or inference on the whole dataset (Sequential)
 python X-MAS-Design/inference_X-MAS.py --method_name <method_name> --test_dataset_name <dataset_name> --sequential

-# Or Step 2 (Parallel): Inference on the whole dataset
-python X-MAS-Design/inference_X-MAS.py --method_name <method_name> --test_dataset_name <dataset_name>

-# Or Step 2 (Parallel): Inference on several datasets
-bash script/infer_X-MAS_Design.sh
+# bash scripts/infer_X-MAS_Design.sh
 ```

-4. To evaluate on a dataset/several datasets(The output_path will be "./results/")
+4. To evaluate on a dataset/several datasets (the outputs will be saved under "./X-MAS-Design/results/")
 ```
-# Step 1: evaluate on several datasets
-bash script/eval_X-MAS_Design.sh
+bash scripts/eval_X-MAS_Design.sh
 ```